LATCH vs. Seatbelt Car Seat Installation: A Complete Safety Guide

 Checking for Proper Installation

-Start by giving the seat a firm shake at the base; it shouldn’t move more than an inch side to side or front to back.
+Start by giving the seat a firm shake at the base.
+It should not move more than an inch side to side or front to back.
+Verify the harness straps are snug against your child’s shoulders with no slack.
+Confirm the seat is at the correct angle, especially for infants, to prevent the head from falling forward.

 Frequently Asked Questions

-Can I Use Both Latch and Seatbelt Simultaneously?
+Can I Use Both LATCH and Seatbelt Simultaneously?

 What Age Should I Transition to a Seatbelt?

-Are All Car Seats Compatible With Latch Systems?
+Are All Car Seats Compatible With LATCH Systems?

-How Do I Know if My Latch Is Secure?
+How Do I Know if My LATCH Is Secure?

 What Should I Do if My Seatbelt Is Damaged?